Comprehensive Achievement and Civic Readiness

 Finally, the legislation has changed in scope and now is the umbrella under which several programs fall, including staff development, teacher and principal evaluation, Q-Comp, and high potential.
 Separate reports on those programs are shared with the board throughout the year.
 Equitable access to excellent teachers is unique to this report alone.

-Under Minnesota Statutes, Section 120B.11, school districts are required to hold an annual meeting regarding progress made toward World’s Best Workforce (WBWF) goals.
-During the Annual Meeting, the District presents the WBWF goals and results, along with strategies and initiatives that the District engaged in to meet the goals.
+Under Minnesota Statutes, Section 120B.11, school districts are required to hold an annual meeting regarding progress made toward Comprehensive Achievement and Civic Readiness (CACR) goals.
+During the Annual Meeting, the District presents the CACR goals and results, along with strategies and initiatives that the District engaged in to meet the goals.

 contact